darktable-org/dtorg/content/pages/resources/resources.md

 ## Tutorials and videos in German

-Mirco has some nice tutorials and screencasts for draktable on his blog - in German.
+Mirco has some nice tutorials and screencasts for draktable on his blog&nbsp;– in German.
 Check them out:

   * [Tutorials für darktable](http://www.shutter-speed.ch/?cat=22)